Henry Mills Alden

 Henry Mills Alden (November 11, 1836 – October 7, 1919) was an American author and editor of Harper's Magazine for fifty years—from 1869 until 1919.

 Early years

 He was born on November 11, 1836, in Mount Tabor near Danby, Vermont, eighth in descent from John Alden, the immigrant.
 He attended a district school, worked in a cotton factory, taught school, and in that way made his college course possible.

 He graduated at Williams College in 1857 and at the Andover Theological Seminary in 1860.
 On the day of his graduation he delivered the master's oration at Williams college on the Hellenic type of men; he also wrote the class hymn for Andover.
 Though he was licensed to preach, he chose other fields of endeavor.

-In the summer of 1861 he was married to Susan F. Foster of Andover, Massachusetts.
+In the summer of 1861 he was married to Susan Frye Foster (1840–1895) of Andover, Massachusetts.

 Career

 He located in New York City in 1861, and was employed in teaching and in writing editorials for the daily newspapers and contributing articles to the Atlantic Monthly.
 He was known as a classical student of large acquirements, particularly in connection with Greek literature and thought; and his first literary ventures were two articles contributed to the Atlantic Monthly on the Eleusinian Mysteries.

 From 1863 to 1869 he was managing editor of Harper's Weekly, and in 1869 was transferred to the editorial chair of Harper's Magazine.
 From 1863 to 1864, he lectured before the Lowell Institute, Boston, on The Structure of Paganism.
 His personality pervaded Harper's Magazine during his long editorial service, which was unobtrusive but distinctive.
 He deigned to recognize the novice and to encourage the best kind of Americanism.

 He received the degree of LL.D. in 1888 from Williams College.